mkunes/CNN-overlap-detection/README.md

 ## TODO
-- Clean up and add all the missing code
+- Clean up and add all the missing code:

+  Added:
+    - Python code for the overlap detector itself
+    - MATLAB code for creating artificial overlap data (wavs + reference)

+  Still Missing:
+    - Scripts for preparing training data for the OL detector (wav -> h5)
+    - Scripts for evaluation

+- Resolve external dependencies